 - Harbor House Domestic Abuse Programs

 - Homeless Connections

 - Outagamie County Dept. of Health and Human Services - Children, Youth and Family Division

-- Outagamie County Early Intervention Program through Valley Packaging Industries
+- Outagamie County Birth to 3 Early Intervention Program through Valley Packaging Industries

 - Parent Connection - Family Services of Northeast WI

 - The Salvation Army, Outagamie County Service Extension

 - Winnebago County Health Dept. - WIC Program

 At the present time, the Fox Cities Diaper Bank is stocked with sizes newborn and 1-6 diapers.
 Please check with the agencies because their internal inventory may have changed due to demand.
 Diapers are available at no cost to eligible families.